disruptedstar-art/Voyager/README.md

 * High-resolution renders can take 60–120 seconds (or much larger for large DP, proceed step by step, until you find the good resolution)
 * The script reuses a single browser instance (faster)

+Batch

+* I usually run the script during night or doing something else, so the rendering time is not very important...

 ⸻